 The Great Wall of China is a series of stone and earthen fortifications built by a number of emperors to protect the northern borders against nomadic tribes.
 At one time the wall stretched from Shanhaiguan on China's east coast through a variety of terrains including mountains, plateaus and desert to Lop Nur in the North West of the country.
 Today a lot of that wall has disappeared, but parts are still being rediscovered, its current length is approximately 4,500 miles.

 Although walls have existed in China since the 9th century BC, they were used extensively during the Warring States Period between the 5th century and 221 BC, although it wasn’t until the unification of China by Qin Shi Huangdi, the First Emperor of China that the connection of the various walls was carried out to form a unified defensive system.
 Qin Shi Huangdi unified China not just politically but also economically by standardizing the Chinese units of measurements, the currency and the Chinese script.
 It was he who also developed an Irrigation System and an extensive network of roads and canals connecting the provinces in order to improve trade, and he carried out a major development of the Great Wall.

 The original wall was constructed mainly of rammed earth, the same methods are used in China today, posts would be placed in the ground, and planks would be positioned and held in place by the posts.
 Earth would then be placed between the planks and well compacted by pounding.
 Branches would be laid at stages as a layer as the wall was built up in order to act as a binder.
-The work force included soldiers, prisoners and peasants who were taken from all over the country and relocated where they would toil for the rest of their lives, millions died in the process and it is thought that one person died for every metre of length that the wall stretches, giving the wall the name of the long grave yard.
+The workforce included soldiers, prisoners and peasants who were taken from all over the country and relocated where they would work for the rest of their lives, millions died in the process and it is thought that one person died for every metre of length that the wall stretches, giving the wall the name of the long graveyard.